XVII Corps (India): History

 From October 2013, the army started posting key officers in Ranchi, Jharkhand.
-On January 1, 2014, Major General Raymond Joseph Noronha, the first commander of 17 Corps, raised the flag of this corps for the first time in Ranchi.
-The corps was relocated from Ranchi to Panagarh in 2019.
+On 1 January 2014, Lieutenant General Raymond Joseph Noronha, the first commander of 17 Corps, raised the flag of the XVII Corps for the first time in Ranchi, the temporary headquarters.
+The raising cost was ₹26155 crore.
+The headquarters would be permanently shifted to Panagarh in around 2015.